 Let’s try to break down point-of-sale systems in an effort to show you how easy and advantageous it is to use WordPress to manage your store.

 So to demystify point of sales online, with a basic store and WordPress and Woocommerce.
 Let’s think about it like this.
 You have a computer with a website on it, the website has your inventory inside of it fully, including stock.
 As a customer comes in to buy things, you can mark it on the screen and then mark their order as fulfilled as they have just paid you in cash.
 Now we can use the same system to accept payments online with the exact same website.
 The only difference is that we know that the fulfillment of the order happens through validation between your secure website in the payment processor, telling you when you have actually been paid.
-Once you have been paid you can then see that you have been paid, and then mark the order to be shipped out, or set a date for delivery, or set a date for pick up.
+Once you have been paid, you can then see that you have been paid, and then mark the order to be shipped out, or set a date for delivery, or set a date for pick up.
 Not to mention, there are many extended tools that will help you automate this process even further.

 WooCommerce also has plugins for every sort of novelty, sales, gift cards, reward points systems.
 Every payment gateway can usually be extended into WooCommerce, or worked in through API.
 It’s really the answer if you need a simple to use point of sale system on top of a functional website and or blog.